Darwin27264/Fishing-Data-Mapper/README.md

 # Fishing Data Mapper

-React web application to map lake and fish data into an interactive map.
+A React web application to map lake and fish data into an interactive map.